• Skip to main content

 • Cook on low for 8 hours.
 Shred meat with two forks.
 Taste for seasoning and add more salt as needed.

 • While meat is cooking, cook polenta 30 minutes before ready to serve.
-Toss with shredded beef Ragu.
-Serve and top with freshly grated parmesan cheese and fresh basil.
+See below for polenta instructions.
+Place the parmesan polenta in a bowl and top with beef ragu and top with freshly grated parmesan cheese and fresh basil.

 Parmesan Polenta: